( Reference: Walking the Road Less Traveled )

 When I first came across the work of M Scott Peck around 1997 his work totally captivated me.
 Scott was a psychiatrist and his ideas revolved around the myriad ways our mind can mislead us and his was a very deep dive into that arena.
 But it was his idea of a Community in Business that particularly interested me.

 He argued that since almost all of us are either in business or working for/in one, business is a huge part of our lives in the modern World.
 And if businesses could be organized into ‘communities’ where people are seen, heard and recognized, the World could heal.
 And he gave many examples of how humans deeply crave a sense of community.
-Intriguing.
+But within existing business structures and polities.
+Still it was intriguing.

 On my part, I recognized that if Business can be organized ‘rationally’ it can be a tremendous tool to facilitate team building, value creation, decision making & effectivity (identifying solutions that move the needle, finding proofs of concept and communicating them), identifying priorities and move orders in execution… and generally in understanding how things work.